Frustrated with Guitar? How to Recalibrate and Move Forward

 What leads to frustration?
 Where does frustration come from?
 How about disappointment or dissatisfaction?

 We assume something should be different than it is, and we become emotional when it isn’t as we predict.

 When this belief is in conflict with reality, we don’t like it.
 And this leads to frustration.

 The Cure for Frustration: Manage Your Expectations

 The sure-fire way to avoid frustration is to manage our expectations.
 Instead of assuming things should be easy, we can assume they will be difficult.
 We can expect our progress to take more time than we would estimate.

-As an analogy, it’s like we decide to drive across China.
-If we expect it to be simple and effortless, we’ll likely soon become upset.
-But instead we could expect the journey to be full of setbacks, surprises and obstacles.
-Then, we can meet each test as it comes, and enjoy the adventure.
+For example, say we decide to drive across China.
+If we expect it to be simple and easy, we’ll likely get a rude awakening and become upset.
+Instead, we could expect the journey to be full of setbacks, surprises and obstacles.
+Then we can meet each test as it comes and enjoy the adventure.

 Once we adjust our expectations, there is no reason to become frustrated.

 For most of us, guitar is an optional pastime.
 We could stop practicing for a decade or more, and no one would come to the house and scold us.
 It’s for fun.
 It’s a hobby.

 One of the beauties of guitar as a hobby is that it offers infinite challenge and opportunity for growth.
 We can never reach “the end”, or finish guitar.
 It’s marvels are truly boundless.